3box/3box-js/README.md

 3Box allows applications to create, read, update, and delete public and private data stored in a user's 3Box.
 To enable this functionality, applications must first authenticate the user's 3Box by calling the `auth` method.
 This method prompts the user to authenticate (sign-in) to your dapp and returns a promise with a threeBox instance.
 You can only update (set, get, remove) data for users that have authenticated to and are currently interacting with your dapp.
 Below `ethereumProvider` refers to the object that you would get from `web3.currentProvider`, or `window.ethereum`.

 #### 1. Create a 3Box instance
 To create a 3Box session you call the `create` method.
-This creates an instance of the Box class which can be used to joinThreads and authenticate the user in any order.
+This creates an instance of the Box class which can be used to joinThreads, openThreads and authenticate the user in any order.
 In order to create a 3Box session a `provider` needs to be passed.
 This can be an `ethereum provider` (from `web3.currentProvider`, or `window.ethereum`) or a `3ID Provider` (from [IdentityWallet](https://github.com/3box/identity-wallet-js)).
 ```js
 const box = await Box.create(provider)
 ```